OffchainLabs/nitro/docs/node-running/running-a-node.md

 ### Arb-Relay

 - When running more than one node, you want to run a single arb-relay per datacenter, which will reduce ingress fees and improve stability
-- The arb-relay is in the same docker image.
+- The arb-relay is in the same docker image
 - Here is an example of how to run nitro-relay for Arbitrum One:
   ```shell
   docker run --rm -it  -p 0.0.0.0:9642:9642 --entrypoint relay offchainlabs/nitro-node:v2.0.5-208d9d5 --node.feed.output.addr=0.0.0.0 --node.feed.input.url=wss://arb1.arbitrum.io/feed